Young Dolph Tribute at Rolling Loud

 As we reported, Dolph was gunned down November 17 in Memphis, outside a local cookie store.
 He had been targeted in the past ... back in 2017, Dolph was shot multiple times outside a shoe store in Hollywood.
 That same year his SUV was sprayed with more than 100 bullets.

 Dolph's murder was clearly a targeted attack.
-Three people have been arrested.
+No one has been arrested for his murder.

 Dolph left behind a son and a daughter.
 He was only 36.